By Grant Campbell

 I’m not going to argue that Hughes is a good defender away from the puck.
 He simply isn’t and probably never will be but I will die on the hill that states he is a very good defenseman that contributes much more to the team than any other on the Canucks and he is being unfairly cast as a horrible defender.

-To focus on some things that Hughes does that no other defenceman on the Canucks can do with regularity are his ability to skate them out of trouble, his ability to pass them out of trouble.
+To focus on some things that Hughes does that no other defenceman on the Canucks can do with regularity is his ability to skate them out of trouble, his ability to pass them out of trouble.
 He rarely makes a bad pass in his own end and when pressured he usually makes good decisions with the puck.
 When he has the puck or has a chance on the puck he is excellent.
 When he doesn’t have the puck, his positioning has improved in the slot from last season and he does quite well along the boards in battles.
 His gap control seems fine, but he can get beat one on one or get caught up ice, but that is usually on the forward that isn’t covering properly.
 To be honest, I thought he was going to be much more of a liability in his own end than he has actually been.
-He’s a high risk high reward defenseman that is going to make some mistakes.
+He’s a high-risk high-reward defenseman who is going to make some mistakes.

 I’m convinced there is a certain style of play in defense that gets rewarded and another style that gets dinged and it is something small that is being weighed too much or too less in an algorithm.
 Whether it is the intent of the stat or not to reflect an overall total value to a player, people that see it can take away a false perception very easily and an unfair narrative ensue.